SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/04-Guards.md

 ## Creating a Resolver

-To create a Resolver, we can use Angular CLI:
+To create a Resolver, we can use the Angular CLI:

 ```
 ng g resolver nameOfTheResolver
 ```

-This example illustrates its syntax:
+The following example shows the correct syntax:

 ```js
 @Injectable()